 Looking for a homestay in Hanoi, Vietnam?
 Uncle Ty’s Farmstay, located just outside Hanoi in Hoa Binh Province, is the perfect place to escape the city for a night or two.
 Here’s everything you need to know to plan your visit.

 If you’re searching for an easy, affordable overnight trip from Hanoi, Uncle Ty’s Farmstay in Hoa Binh Province is a great choice.

-travelling to Sapa next? try this authentic Hmong homestay to in beautiful Ta Van Village.
+Going to Sapa next?
+Try this authentic Hmong homestay to in beautiful Ta Van Village.

 Love homestays?
 Check out these homestays further afield in Hoa Binh’s Da Bac region.

 The shared bathrooms are fitted with western toilets and hot-water showers.
 The best part of the property is the spacious breezeway underneath the house, which features bamboo chaise longue and day beds.

 A narrow moat runs around the perimeter—the occasional splash of an excited koi adds to the chilled ambiance.